cxc10-com/C10-Index_WhitePaper/C10_Index_WhitePaper_EN.md

 ### 3.1 Inclusion Criteria

-* Listed on at least two qualified exchanges with transparent and auditable market data.
+* Listed on at least two qualified exchanges with transparent and auditable market data
 * A reliable USD-denominated price is available, either directly or via a major USD stablecoin trading pair
 * Liquidity: the median daily trading volume over the past 90 calendar days is at least USD 10 million, with at least 85 days of valid (non-zero) trading
 * Free-float supply data can be independently verified